-- A. Three Resource Rooms shall be located within the Academic Houses. - B. Material Storage shall be combined with Resource Room to create a larger area. - C. Combine two (2) Resource Rooms into one (1) room with two (2) doors and two (2) FISH room numbers.
+- A. Three Resource Rooms shall be located within the Academic Houses. - B. Material Storage shall be combined with Resource Room to create a larger area. - C. Combine all the square footage to create four (4) 599 s.f.
+Resource Rooms.